A Comprehensive Guide to Divorce in Missouri

 Missouri is a ‘no-fault’ divorce state.
 This means that there is no need to give a reason why you are pursuing a divorce in Missouri.
 The fact you would like one is good enough.

-During divorce proceedings, one spouse will be required to testify to the fact that the marriage cannot be repaired.
+During divorce process, one spouse will be required to testify to the fact that the marriage cannot be repaired.
 Once an order by the court dissolving the marriage is complete, you are free to act as a single person unless there was a successful appeal to the order.

 Quick/DIY Missouri Divorce

 Do-it-yourself divorce in Missouri is a popular option for some couples.
 It’s perfect for couples who want to end their marriage in a quick, easy, and affordable way.
 To be clear, this is not a classification of divorce, simply a common way of characterizing the process many couples take to dissolve their marriage.